AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/aberration/morkoth-mpmm.md

       \ toward the morkoth by the most direct route.
 As soon as it can see the morkoth,\
       \ the target can repeat the saving throw, ending the effect on itself on a success.\
       \ It can also repeat the saving throw at the end of each of its turns and every\
-      \ time it takes damage.  "
-    "name": ""
-  - "desc": "If the morkoth dies, these regional effects end immediately."
+      \ time it takes damage.  \n\nIf the morkoth dies, these regional effects end\
+      \ immediately."
     "name": ""
 "source":
   - "MPMM"